maxmekiska/arguing_predictors/docs/docs/consensus.md

     return target
 ```
+## Weight calculations

+The most common pattern of the consensus algorithms contained in this file is to divide the final consensus value calculation into a weight calculation step and a final consensus value calculation step.
+The next code snippets show how the weight values are calculated in the different consensus algorithms.

+Memory and No-memory weight calculation:
 ```python3
 def new_weights(preds: list, real_value: float) -> list:
     '''Helper function to calculated new weights, depending on t-1 forecast errors of predictors.